GLOBAL MARKETS-Dollar, shares gain on expected delay to Fed tapering

 rates were taking some edge off the housing market recovery.

-sales fell 1.9 percent to an annual rate of 5.29 million units.
+home sales fell 1.9 percent in September to an annual rate of

 employment data for September, after the partial U.S. government